hakkslab/spc-reader/README.md

 metadata | `IId666?` | Any ID666 metadata available.
 If there is none, is `undefined`. programData | `Uint8Array` | The SPC program data.
 Will always be 65,536 bytes. dspRegisters | `Uint8Array` | The DSP registers data.
-Will always be 128 bytes.
+Will always be 128 bytes. iplRam | `Uint8Array` | The data from the IPL RAM area.
+Will always be 64 bytes.

 ### IId666